Expand Your Community

 Engages Southern California schools in a dialogue that facilitates and encourages the growth of a sustainable school system, for K-12 schools and higher education.
 This includes providing the fundamentals of sustainability education, improving internal and external campus systems.
 Suggested changes ensure the health and well-being of all students and school campus employees for both indoor and outdoor spaces in which they inhabit daily.

 Covers San Bernardino and Riverside Counties with a collective population of over 4.3 million people and over 1.3 million households.
 Implementing green building practices is crucial to the IE’s future environmental sustainability, economic success, and quality of life.
 A unique focus of the committee is on the positive impacts that green building can have on public health.
 We provide a rich and impactful series of events throughout the course of the year, such as green building tours of local sustainable buildings, green business workshops, sustainable education classes for kids, and World Water Day events.

-Supports USGBC-LA’s annual Legacy Project which is focused on fostering environmental, economic, and social sustainability across Los Angeles’ diverse neighborhoods.
-The selection team strives to ensure the project is community-supported, has an educational and sustainable focus, is replicable, and serves a variety of social-economic conditions.
+Supports USGBC-LA’s annual Environmental Justice Project which is focused on fostering environmental, economic, and social sustainability across Los Angeles’ diverse neighborhoods.
+The selection team strives to ensure the project is community-supported, has an educational and sustainable focus, is replicable, and serves a variety of socioeconomic conditions.
 The Committee assists with design & development, volunteer support, and resource referral to serve its target community effectively.
-Learn more about the Legacy Project here!
+Learn more about the Environmental Justice Project here!

 Long Beach Committee

 Collaborates with the key players in this sector–actively promoting energy efficient and environmentally responsible building designs that will result in the reduction of greenhouse gas emissions and prevent depletion of our natural resources.
 The committee believes that, as design professionals, we need to do our part in promoting buildings that are environmentally responsible, profitable, and healthy places to live and work.